The other day, I found the changing season outside motivating me to change the inside of my home, too.

 1. Style Farmhouse Shelves with Neutral Colored Pumpkins & Natural Elements

 Since the main living space in our townhouse is one main room, I focused my attention on it.
-I started in the Dining Room area and styled the Fixer Upper style farmhouse shelves we made last year.
+I started in the Dining Room area and styled the Fixer Upper style farmhouse shelves we made.

-I didn’t want them to appear too busy, so I used neutral tones of white, gray, and greenery.
+I didn’t want them to appear too busy, so I styled them with neutral tones of white, gray, and greenery.
 Some of the “tricks” I saw others use was to stack dishes, use natural elements like pine cones, and mix up the heights of white pitchers on shelves.

 Since the bright orange tone of the Dollar Store pumpkins I had picked up last year was a little bright, I quickly painted them with gray chalk paint.
 Filling up a wooden tray with faux greenery, acorns, and painted pumpkins added a Fall touch in a subtle way.